dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 The median is the value that falls at the middle of a distribution after arranging the distribution in an ascending order.
 These set of values
 $`6, 9, 25, 8, 7, 1, 5`$ will have a median of 7 i.e $`1, 5, 6, 7, 8, 9, 25`$ while in $`1, 7, 5, 8, 9, 25`$, the median is 7.5 i.e., arrange the values in ascending order, take the two middle ones, add them together and divide by 2.

-**Note** The benefit of using median is that it is not affected by outliers e.g. 1 and 25 in the set examples.
+**Note** The benefit of using median is that it is not affected by outliers e.g. 1 and 25 in the set examples are outliers but they do not have any chance to influence the result (median).
 ## Mode
 The mode is the value that appears most in an array of observations.
-In $`4, 4, 4, 4, 0, 0, 8, 8, 8, 8, 8, 8, 2, 2, 2, 2, 2, 2, 2, 2, 2`$, the mode is 2.
+In $`4, 4, 4, 4, 0, 0, 8, 8, 8, 8, 8, 8, 2, 2, 2, 2, 2, 2, 2, 2, 2`$, the mode is 2-it appears more than any other value in the list of numbers.

 ## Measures of Despersion
 Measures of dispersion indicate the spread of data around the mean.
-Variance, Standard Deviation and Range are examples of measures of despersion.
+Variance and Standard Deviation are examples of measures of despersion.
 ## Variance
 The variance is the square of the desperse of the data devided by frequency count if dealing with a population or devided by frequency count minus one while dealing with a sample.
 It could be expressed symbolically as shown below.